PACENSC/pacensc.github.io/team-directory.md

 ### Fisher Catholic
 **Coach**: Michael Sedlack, Lynn Stevenson
 **Roster**:
-Hunter Wotruba     Captain (Senior, headed to Miami University  Oxford, Ohio)
+Hunter Wotruba (Captain, Senior, headed to Miami University  Oxford, Ohio)
 Brock Conrad (Senior, headed to Ohio State University)
 Zach Vogel (Senior, headed to Ohio State University)
 Carter Corcoran (Senior, headed to University of Toledo)
 Alex Blackston (Junior)
+Asher Carr (Sophomore)

 **Team Notes:**
 We are a small Catholic school of 161 students located in southeast Ohio.
 We recently won took 2nd place at the OAC State Finals competing indirectly against 732 schools in Ohio many of them with an enrollment 2,000 or 3,000 students.
 Our students are involved in many aspects of life at Fisher including: quarterback on the football team, 1st single in tennis, lead in the school musical, valedictorian of the class.